UK Stocks-Factors to watch on Oct 16

 * German utility E.ON drops after 16 bln euro loss (Updates prices)

-LONDON Oct 16 Britain's FTSE 100 futures contract rose 0.6 percent on Thursday, with European stock markets expected to steady at the open after a sharp sell-off in the previous session.
+LONDON Oct 16 Britain's FTSE 100 index is seen opening up by 28 points, or 0.5 percent higher on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index fell 2.8 percent to 6,211.64 points on Wednesday, slumping to a 15-month low on concerns about the global economy.